mautic/developer-documentation-new/docs/plugins/config.rst

     * - ``serviceAlias``
       - no
       - string
       - Define an alias for this service in addition to the name defined as the service's key.
-Note that the service's class name is set as an alias by default.
+Note that Mautic sets the service's class name as an alias by default.
     * - ``serviceAliases``
       - no
       - array